Sharad-Chandra/DevOps-SDLC-Project/README.md

-# Welcome to my ApplicationDeployment-Project ☁️🙋‍
+# Welcome to my DevOps-SDLC-Project ☁️🙋‍

 # Explanation of Project:
 In this project, the deployment of a web application to a production server is being done following the Software Development Life Cycle and utilizing DevOps tools.
 The first step in this process is using a Terraform script to build AWS EC2 instances.
 This is a more efficient method compared to building the backend on the AWS console, as it can be automated and saves time and effort.